notasausage/pi-hole-unbound-wireguard/README.md

 ## Setting Up a VPN with WireGuard

 > [WireGuard](https://www.wireguard.com/) is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
-It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
+It aims to be faster, simpler, leaner, and more useful than IPSec while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

 First, install the necessary packages before WireGuard setup begins: